DuckStation Settings for Gran Turismo 2 (PS1 Emulator)

 Reduce Input Latency | Unticked | 2025 felt this setting was making frame pacing unstable, especially when recording. |

-Frame Time Buffer | 0ms | Minimal latency as frame pacing is perfect. |
+Frame Time Buffer | 0ms | Minimal latency as my screen will display the rendered output almost instantly.
+(Stopped using this in 2025.) |

 Enable Rewinding | Unticked | DuckStation says: Please note that enabling rewind may significantly increase system requirements. |